-Where a HSA includes reference to the provision of 'transitional accommodation' the following guidelines apply:

-- Clients in transitional accommodation will be a tenant of, and have a lease agreement directly with the Community Housing Provider that is responsible for tenant and property management. - Clients will not be charged more than 25% of their income, plus Commonwealth Rent Assistance as rent.
-For clients with an income, a contribution to utilities may be negotiated and other costs payable by the tenant will be subject to the terms of the lease and in accord with social housing practice and procedure. - The SHS program expectation is that service providers supporting transitional accommodation will be proactively working with clients to secure stable, longer term accommodation within 18 months of them commencing their transitional accommodation. - A Memorandum of Understanding between the service provider and the CHP may set an upper limit on the total period of occupancy for any individual tenant, of up to 18 months. - Within this overall timeframe the tenant may be offered one or more shorter-term leases. - Accommodation in transitional housing should not extend beyond 18 months unless there is a clear time-limited exit strategy to more permanent accommodation and only a short 'bridging' extension is required. - It is an SHS program expectation that all clients in transitional accommodation will have an active support plan towards gaining ongoing, long term accommodation. - Where suitable alternative accommodation has not been secured in this time period, and the client remains engaged with a goal of independent housing, there should be no exits into homelessness. - DCJ acknowledges that participants may disengage; or may pose a risk to workers, other clients or the community, and may be required to exit a program before long term plans are established.
-The expectation is that service providers will aim to source alternate accommodation in these scenarios, where possible and safe to do so.
+Clients in transitional accommodation will be a tenant of, and have a lease agreement directly with the Community Housing Provider that is responsible for tenant and property management.

+Clients will not be charged more than 25% of their income, plus Commonwealth Rent Assistance as rent.
+For clients with an income, a contribution to utilities may be negotiated and other costs payable by the tenant will be subject to the terms of the lease and in accord with social housing practice and procedure.

+The SHS program expectation is that SHS providers supporting transitional accommodation will be proactively working with clients to secure stable, longer term accommodation within 18 months of them commencing their transitional accommodation.

+A Memorandum of Understanding between the SHS provider and the CHP may set an upper limit on the total period of occupancy for any individual tenant, of up to 18 months.

+Within this overall timeframe the tenant may be offered one or more shorter-term leases.

+Accommodation in transitional housing should not extend beyond 18 months unless there is a clear time-limited exit strategy to more permanent accommodation and only a short 'bridging' extension is required.

+It is an SHS program expectation that all clients in transitional accommodation will have an active support plan towards gaining ongoing, long term accommodation.

+Where suitable alternative accommodation has not been secured in this time period, and the client remains engaged with a goal of independent housing, there should be no exits into homelessness.

+DCJ acknowledges that participants may disengage or may come to pose a risk to workers, other clients or the community, and may be required to exit a program before long term plans are established.
+The expectation is that providers will aim to source alternate accommodation in these scenarios, where possible and safe to do so.